National League South

+National League South includes teams from the South East, London, and the South West, as well as teams from Essex.

 The National League South was introduced in 2004 as part of a major restructuring of the National League System.
 Each year the champion of the league is automatically promoted to the National League.
 A second promotion place goes to the winner of a play-off involving the teams finishing in second to seventh place (expanded from four to six teams in the 2017–18 season).
 The three bottom clubs were relegated to Step 3 leagues.